 May my heart always, always prepare Him room.

 And yet, how can we prepare Him room in hearts full of grudges?

 It’s been a hard year for so many.
 I know so many full of hurt, betrayal, and brokenness that comes from sin.
 I know that for some?
 It’s been a hard several years.
 Some friends have had decades of hurt and devastation.

 The weight is heavy.
 I know.
 My own heart has broken before.
 I have felt the suffocation of loss that I didn’t choose.
-I’ve woken at night, grasping for air because my heart was so hurt by betrayal.
+I’ve woken at night, gasping for air because my heart was so hurt by betrayal.
 I’m a girl who thrives on stability, jobs and relationships that withstand the test of time.
 I’ve walked away from parts of my life that I would have chosen to hold onto forever, if only I had been the one making the choice.
-Life hurts sometimes because sin in full of hurt and well…sin is ugly.
+Life hurts sometimes because sin in full of hurt and sin is an ugly destruction.

 Hearts weren’t made to hold onto this, friends.

 Hearts cannot live in the suffocation of anger and unforgiveness and still be a temple for the most Holy God.

 I’m not a theologian, but my heart?
 May I humbly share that I need my heart to release the junk to make room for more of Him.
 Maybe your capacity is different than mine.
 Maybe?
 I only know the inner workings of my own heart, but when I look at the Bible?

 Friends, I think we have to surrender our hurt feelings and broken hearts to God.
 That is what I see when I look at the Word of God.
 That is what I see in Jesus, The Living Word.
 That is what I see on the pages of my Bible.
 Forgiveness is His way.
 He has told us this.
 He has lived this.